abenstirling/abenstirling.github.io/content/posts/businesscard.md

 The boards arrived and sure enough they worked.
 I went to the makerspace and made a nice metal jig for holding the cards in and just ripped them in one pass.
 Around 75% turned out great and the rest were tolerable.
 I also found out that I could program a link to the invoice on the card.
 I shipped off that afternoon and felt super great.

-From there it gets interesting.
-Etsy got me two random orders but that was all.
-I tried a google form and a custom site with shopify, nothing really converted into any sort of sales.

-I would go to events and it would be so obvious people wanted them, especially after holding and using the card.
-I would always pose it as I could make them one.
-Then I would ask what seems reasonable, typically falling between $25-$30.
-In the past 6 months, I sold all 25 and am basically profitable.
 ---
 ### Demo Video